NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/make_classification_training_data.md

 Download the vegetation structure data using the `load_by_product` function in the `neonutilities` package (imported as `nu`).
 Inputs to the function can be shown by typing `help(load_by_product)`.

-Refer to t  e<a href=https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf target=_blank R neonutilities cheat sheet</a>  or the neonUtilities package for more details and the complete index of possible function inputs.
+Refer to the <a href="https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf" target=_blank>R neonutilities cheat sheet</a>  or the neonUtilities package for more details and the complete index of possible function inputs.
 The cheat sheet is focused on the R package, but nearly all the inputs are the sam.e

 Note that in this example, we will pull in all the woody vegetation data (collected over all years), but if you are trying to modeldata collected  in a single year, you can select just that year by specifying the `startdate` and `enddate`, or later filtering out the vegetation data by the` eventI`D We have set `check_size=False` since the data are not very large, but to check the size of what the data you are downloading first, you could omit this input, or set it to `True`..